Before you start: what you are actually signing up for

 openclaw setup

-This will prompt you for your LLM provider, create the main configuration file at ~/.openclaw/openclaw.json, and guide you through initial configuration.
-The config file uses JSON — any syntax error in it will prevent OpenClaw from starting with a cryptic error message.
-Use openclaw config validate to check it after any manual edits.
+This creates the main configuration file at ~/.openclaw/openclaw.json.
+The config file is JSON — any syntax error in it prevents OpenClaw from starting with a cryptic error message.
+After any manual edits, run openclaw config validate.

 Installation: Docker method (recommended for production)

 The Docker method is more reproducible and easier to roll back if an update breaks something.
-You need Docker and Docker Compose installed first (see the Hermes guide for the official Docker install commands — the process is identical).
+Create a directory for your OpenClaw data:

 mkdir -p ~/openclaw-data